Generic name: methotrexate (injection) [ meth-oh-TREX-ate ]

 Methotrexate is injected into a muscle, under the skin, or as an infusion into a vein.
 A healthcare provider will give you this injection and may teach you how to properly use the medication by yourself.

-Methotrexate may also be injected by a healthcare provider directly into a joint, or into the area around your spinal cord.
+Methotrexate may also be injected by a healthcare provider directly into a joint, or into the space around your spinal cord.

 Read and carefully follow any Instructions for Use provided with your medicine.
-Do not use methotrexate if you don't understand all instructions for proper use.
-Ask your doctor or pharmacist if you have questions.
+You may need to mix methotrexate with a liquid (diluent) before using it.
+Ask your doctor or pharmacist if you don't understand all instructions.

 Methotrexate can be toxic to your organs, and may lower your blood cell counts.
-Your blood will need to be tested often, and you may need an occasional liver biopsy or chest X-ray.
-Your cancer treatments may be delayed based on the results.
+You will need frequent medical tests, and you may need an occasional liver biopsy or chest X-ray.

 If you need to be sedated for dental work, tell your dentist you currently use methotrexate.